 About- The next place in our list is an important religious site Jainism.
 The Gopachal Parvat is located at the south side of the Gwalior Fort.
 The structure consists of carvings and sculptures cut out of rock dating back to the 7th and 15th century.
 These sculptures are called the Tirthankaras are portrayed either standing and meditating.
 This place is basically one of the most visited sites in Gwalior.
 So, if you want to dive into history of ancient architecture then this place is a must for you.

 Location- Gwalior Fort.
 4.5 Kilometers from Gwalior Bus Stand.

 Timings- Open 24 hours

 6. Padavali and Bateshwar

 About- This is one of the many temples dedicated to Lord Vishnu that are located in Gwalior.
 It is a cluster of around 200 smaller temples.
-Bateshwar dates back to 8th century and 10th century and Padavali is a fortress that was built in the 18th century.
+Bateshwar dates back to the 8th century and 10th century and Padavali is a fortress that was built in the 18th century.
 The structures are built made of sandstone and of huge significance.
-In order to visit this place there is a an entry fee of INR 15.
+In order to visit this place, there is an entry fee of INR 15.